arielherself/espresso/README.md

 America’s Department of Justice unsealed the <strong>affidavit </strong>that authorised the search of <strong>Donald Trump’s</strong> Mar-a-Lago estate earlier this month.
 The heavily redacted version, written by an FBI special agent, claimed there was “probable cause” to believe that the former president had not returned [additional classified documents](https://te.arielherself.xyz/united-states/2022/08/10/the-raid-on-mar-a-lago-could-shake-americas-foundations), and that “evidence of obstruction” would be found at his home.

-<strong>Morocco </strong>recalled its ambassador to <strong>Tunisia</strong> “for consultations” after the Tunisian president, Kais Saied, welcomed Brahim Ghali, the head of a local separatist movement, at Tunis airport.
-Morocco’s foreign ministry denounced Tunisia’s “hostile and detrimental attitude” and pulled out of TICAD, a regional summit on African development.
-Last year it temporarily withdrew its ambassadors to Germany and Spain over the same issue.
+Morocco rowed with <strong>Tunisia</strong> over Western Sahara, a disputed territory over which Morocco claims sovereignty.
+Tunisia’s president, Kais Saied, had offended the monarchy by welcoming Brahim Ghali, president of Polisario, the movement that has long fought for the territory&#x27;s independence, to a Japanese-led conference in Tunis on African development.
+The two countries recalled ambassadors to each other’s capitals.

 <strong>Word of the week: </strong><em>Eskuara</em>, the Basque language, which, against all odds, has seen an increase in speakers of 350,000 since the 1980s.
 [Read the full story](https://te.arielherself.xyz/culture/2022/08/25/the-struggle-to-preserve-regional-languages).